LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/model-intro.rst.txt

 #.
 "Please display this.",
 #.
 "Please modify this data in a novel way".

-Remember, the controllers are the traffic cops, directly information from one place to another.
+Remember, the controllers are the traffic cops, directing information from one place to another.
 A controller does not permanently store data.
 Instead, it either sends the information to the model, which uses its own code to preserve the data, or it sends the content to the view for display.